Global Stocks Drift in Absence of New Impetus

 Global stocks drifted Tuesday amid mixed signals from the Federal Reserve and negotiators on the U.S.-China trade talks.

-Futures linked to the S&P 500 index ticked down less than 0.1%, following a day in which the three benchmark U.S. equity gauges rose to close at records.
-The pan-continental Stoxx Europe 600 gauge slipped 0.2%.
+Futures linked to the S&P 500 index were mostly flat, following a day in which the three benchmark U.S. equity gauges rose to close at records.
+The pan-continental Stoxx Europe 600 gauge slipped 0.1%.

 Fed Chairman Jerome Powell offered no new impetus to markets on Monday evening, when he said the central bank cut interest rates this year in part because officials concluded the economy wasn't as strong as anticipated.
 He also reiterated that monetary policy wouldn't change unless economic conditions shifted materially, and current rate levels were appropriate for supporting the job market and boosting inflation.